Beryllium Properties, History, and Applications

 Because of its added hardness, beryl ore must first be pretreated by melting in an electric arc furnace.
 The molten material is then plunged into water, producing a fine powder referred to as 'frit'.

 Crushed bertrandite ore and frit are first treated with sulfuric acid, which dissolves beryllium and other metals present, resulting in a water-soluble sulfate.
 The beryllium-containing sulfate solution is diluted with water and fed into tanks that contain hydrophobic organic chemicals.

 While beryllium attaches to the organic material, the water-based solution retains iron, aluminum, and other impurities.
 This solvent extraction process can be repeated until the desired beryllium content is concentrated in the solution.

 The beryllium concentrate is next treated with ammonium carbonate and heated, thereby precipitating beryllium hydroxide (BeOH2).
-High purity beryllium hydroxide is the input material for major applications of the element, including copper beryllium alloys, beryllia ceramics, and pure beryllium metal manufacturing.
+High purity beryllium hydroxide is the input material for major applications of the element, including copper-beryllium alloys, beryllia ceramics, and pure beryllium metal manufacturing.

 In order to produce high-purity beryllium metal, the hydroxide form is dissolved in ammonium bifluoride and heated to above 1652°F (900°C), creating a molten beryllium fluoride.
 After being cast into molds, the beryllium fluoride is mixed with molten magnesium in crucibles and heated.
 This allows pure beryllium to separate from the slag (waste material).
-After separated from the magnesium slag, beryllium spheres that measure about 97 percent pure remain.
+After separating from the magnesium slag, beryllium spheres that measure about 97 percent pure remain.

 Excess magnesium is burned off by further treatment in a vacuum furnace, leaving beryllium that is up to 99.99 percent pure.